 “We’re going camping!”

 You have one hour until you need to be on the road.
 It feels like an overwhelming feat, but yet you’re up for the challenge.
-Here’s a quick, step by step guide to get you campfire side, with everything you need, asap!
+Here’s a quick, step by step guide on how to pack for a last minute camping trip!

 Get Your Checklist

 Go to www.adventureawaits.ca and join our mailing list.
 You will instantly be sent an “Ultimate Camping Checklist” that will guide you through the camping packing process.

 Get the family together and assign each person with an item that they need to fetch.
 As they bring it back make a pile of all of your items (and keep assigning tasks until you have everything you need off your list!).

 Get your kids to pack their own bag.
 This is a really great opportunity for them to develop an understanding of how they can take care of themselves and what they need to be prepared.
 I give my daughter who can read a written out list of what to pack, and I draw pictures for my son.

 They hit their rooms with their bags and fill them with what they think they need.
 This doesn’t always work perfectly, but when they come down 70% of their packing is done and I just need to review and make some tweaks.
 Saves time and builds confidence!

 Group your sleeping gear together, kitchen gear, personal items, into piles.
 Use large duffel bags, back packs, Rubbermaid bins, and smaller mesh bags to organize and pack your items.
 I use the term “pack” loosely as I wouldn’t recommend spending a lot of time strategizing and folding.
 Get it in the general vicinity of where it needs to go and then throw it in a bag!

 I have an “essentials” kit that always is ready to roll.
 It includes important things like first aid items, bug spray, biodegradable soap, and a nightlight.
 It’s a grab and go item that is always ready to be packed.